-Pre-workout and BCAA powders are sometimes keto-friendly—it depends on the formula.
-Sugar-free versions are usually near 0g net carbs, while flavored blends can include sugar, maltodextrin, or “carb” fillers that add 3–10g+ net carbs per scoop.
-Keto rule: pick sugar-free and avoid proprietary blends that hide sweeteners/fillers.
+Pre-workout and BCAA powders are keto-friendly when you choose sugar-free formulas—those sit at ~0g net carbs per 100g and essentially 0g per scoop.
+The only catch is flavored blends with sugar, maltodextrin, or “carb” fillers that add 3–10g+ net carbs per scoop.
+Keto rule: pick unsweetened/sugar-free and avoid proprietary blends that hide sweeteners/fillers.

 Is Pre-Workout / BCAA Powder Keto?